Kirit049-RW/wolf_terms/Terms_of_Service.md

 ## Terms of Service
 **For Guild:** If our team notices a use of the bot not intended for this purpose, such as the use of bug, the use with aim of harassment or any other case punished by the French law, the team has all the rights to leave the bot from the server.

-**For Users:** If our team notices any abuse of the bot, whether it be the use of bugs, harassment or any other case punishable by French law, we reserve the right to prohibit the use of the Tomabot bot by this member.
+**For Users:** If our team notices any abuse of the bot, whether it be the use of bugs, harassment or any other case punishable by French law, we reserve the right to prohibit the use of the Wolf bot by this member.